openSUSE/news-o-o/_posts/2010-09-15-osc2010-sneak-peaks-vincent-untz-explaining-gnome-3.markdown

 **Okay one last, very important, question.
-Will you give Luboš a chance to get even for his epic loss at the ice cream eating contest during the boosters kick-off?Â At the conference party maybe?
+Will you give LuboÅ¡ a chance to get even for his epic loss at the ice cream eating contest during the boosters kick-off?Â At the conference party maybe?
 I bring the ice cream!**

 He'll surely have a chance to try.
 But no chance to win, I'm afraid :-) He's a good challenger, though.
 With more training...

 **Let's see if he can beat your famous _melting claw_ technique!
 And with that: thanks for your time Vincent, we're all looking forward to your talk's at the conference!**

 You're welcome.
-See you all in Nürnberg!
+See you all in NÃ¼rnberg!